Beňuš

 Beňuš (Beneschhau; Benesháza; Benesium) is a village and municipality in Brezno District, in the Banská Bystrica Region of central Slovakia.

 History

 In historical records, the village was first mentioned in 1380 (Beneshawa) as a mining village, in 1563 it is mentioned as a free woodmen's village.
 In the 14th century, some Germans established here (from I. Lasslob "Deutsche Ortsnamen in der Slowakei").
 In 1563 it belonged to Banská Bystrica’s Mining Chamber.
+In 1642, members of Bloom federation hosted the vystružovanie dier strany.
+Only the tablets of zadky were left standing.